Late-model English gearbox Chipmaster in its two-tone finish.

 The actual centre height was 5.75"

 All Chipmasters were fitted with a full screwcutting gearbox that offered a greater range of threads than the Bantam.
 The drive to the gearbox was by changewheels for screwcutting or, for extra-fine feeds, via a V-belt on early lathes and a toothed belt (for a more positive drive) on later models.
 A lever on front of the headstock - annotated with a belt and gear symbols - selected the appropriate drive.
 For many years only an Imperial (inch pitches) gearbox was offered, with conversion gears to cut metric threads.
-However, from the end of 1970 onwards a version with a dedicated metric gearbox was offered.
-At extra cost the box could be provided with inch-pitch conversion gears, the set comprising: 20t, 24t, 28t, 30t, 36t, 42t, 44t, 46t, 52t, 56t, 57t, 60t, 65t, 69t and 70t.
+However, from the end of 1970 onwards, a version with a dedicated metric gearbox was offered - though at extra cost this box could be provided with inch-pitch transposing gears, the set comprising: 20t, 24t, 28t, 30t, 36t, 42t, 44t, 46t, 52t, 56t, 57t, 60t, 65t, 69t and 70t.
 The Imperial box can be recognised by its sliding lever control with indent positions (outboard of the box to the right) whilst the metric box was similar to the unit as used on the Bantam with a joy-stick control in addition to levers.
-At the end of 1970 an "all-metric" version of the Chipmaster became available and carried the identification "Continental".
-Fitted with the appropriate translation changewheels English to metric and metric to English screwcutting conversions were possible.
+At the end of 1970 an "all-metric" version of the Chipmaster became available and carried the identification "Continental"; again, fitted with the appropriate transposing changewheels English to metric and metric to English conversions were possible.

 Identical to that used on the Colchester Bantam, the tailstock spindle was equipped with a zeroing micrometer dial and has been found engraved with inches, mm and dual inch/metric markings.
 Listed as having a No. 3 Morse taper (and all examples seen by the writer have been on the size) some reports indicate that a slightly large size was used, though it's specification remains, for the moment, unknown.

-Once in private hands, after hard industrial service, the Chipmaster could suffer problems connected with the drive system; the variator has always been enormously expensive to overhaul and, if it started to produce any untoward noises, they would rapidly assume the volume made by a tumble-drier filled with bell bearings - and if you didn't stop using the lathe, that's more or less what the variator turned itself into.
+Once in private hands, after hard industrial service, the Chipmaster could suffer problems connected with the drive system; the variator has always been enormously expensive to overhaul and, if it started to produce any untoward noises, would rapidly assume the volume made by a washing machine filled with ball bearings and scrap steel - and if you didn't stop using the lathe immediately, that's more or less what the variator turned itself into.
 If you are thinking of buying a Chipmaster it's absolutely essential to hear it run - if the seller cannot arrange this or has "disconnected the electrics" assume that the variator is finished and value the machine accordingly - no matter how smart the paint may look.
-However, if the variator on the lathe you are inspecting appears to be faulty, don't worry, you don't really need it.
+However, ever cloud, etc. for, if the variator appears to be faulty, don't worry, you don't really need it.
 Dump it into the scrap bin (take it apart first and have a look, just in case) and couple the 3-phase drive motor to a 1-phase to 3-phase inverter.
 Inverters, unlike simple capacitor-based "converters", provide a variable-output frequency (giving variable-speed drive) and hence obviate the need for any mechanical speed-changing device.
 They are also inherently reliable - and prices keep falling.
-The clutch fitted a standard to all Chipmasters not only makes the machine much more pleasant to use but also gives any 1-phase conversion (or electronic control, system) a much easier time.
+The Matrix multi-plate clutch fitted a standard to all Chipmasters not only makes the machine much more pleasant to use but also gives any 1-phase conversion (or electronic control, system) a much easier time.

 Although it took Colchester a little time to get the drive system right, the rest of the lathe (apart from the drive system) remained essentially unchanged throughout its production life - proof that the original design was well thought out and the concept - a machine that could be marketed as a lathe suitable for toolroom, production and general workshop duties - was absolutely right.
 Although the main mechanical parts of the lathe stayed the same the variator did not - this going through several undocumented changes with which the handbooks issued did not, sadly keep pace.
-The main difficulty appears to be getting the oil level correct and its absolutely essential to put in only the amount stated on the body of the unit (if so marked) or 1 pint if the data is missing.
+The main difficulty appears to be getting the oil level correct - and its vital to put in only the amount stated on the body of the unit (if so marked) or 1 pint if the data plate is missing.
 Completely filling the unit will cause damage, as will the incorrect oil.
-The numbers assigned to the correct oils have changed over the years, as follows, the last named being the oil to use):
+The numbers assigned to the proper oils have changed over the years; the last-named in the following list being the one to use.

 Headstock: Shell Tellus 15 = Morlina 10 = Morlina S2 BL 10